ganeshk627/pc-build/README.md

 - Check No. of RAM slots (4 slots better).
 - Check No. of SSD/SATA slots.
 - The best motherboard brands are ASUS, MSI, GIGABYTE, ASRock, BIOSTAR, NZXT, etc.
-> Not all the motherboards supports all the processor's brands and generation/series, be specific.
+> Not all the motherboards support all the processor's brands and generation/series, be specific.

 ## RAM
 - Check processor details to determine memory type (ddr3/ddr4/ddr5), CAS Latency (CL40/CL36) and memory speed(3200Mhz/5600Mhz/6000Mhz etc)